-Hobbs-Wickersham Society MEMBERS FOSTER STUDENT SUCCESS For more than 20 years, the donors of Millersville University's Hobbs-Wickersham Society have been nurturing the success of Millersville students through planned giving.
+Hobbs-Wickersham Society MEMBERS FOSTER STUDENT SUCCESS

+For more than 20 years, the donors of Millersville University's Hobbs-Wickersham Society have been nurturing the success of Millersville students through planned giving.
 The Hobbs-Wickersham Society recognizes the generous contributions of individuals who ensure the long-term stability and growth of Millersville University through their estate plans, with gifts of any amount.
 The Hobbs-Wickersham Society was inaugurated in 1998, and the Society includes nearly 400 donors whose gifts totaling more than \$35 million support the mission of the University through bequests, life income and other estate plans to benefit Millersville University students.
 Members of the Hobbs-Wickersham Society make an impact for future students through planned gifts by creating new scholarships, funding lectures, providing for library acquisitions, establishing opportunities for research, contributing to athletics and assisting in countless other areas.
 In recognizing the positive impact that members of the Hobbs-Wickersham Society make and the transformative experiences that have inspired their generosity, the stories of donors of the Hobbs-Wickersham Society reflect their aspirations for making a difference and building a legacy that provides extraordinary opportunities for generations of students.

 LYMAN R. BRENNER '71 As a third generation Millersville University alumnus and a member of the Hobbs-Wickersham Society, Mr. Lyman R. Brenner '71 is a dedicated donor from Wilmington, Delaware.
 He established several scholarships to benefit Millersville University students.
-The scholarships that Hobbs - Wickersham Mr. Brenner created at Millersville University include: - The Richard F. Brenner 1941 Industrial Technology Scholarship, in honor of his father - The J. Elvin Brenner 1909 Education Scholarship, in honor of his grandfather
+The scholarships that Mr. Brenner created at Millersville University include:

+• The J. Elvin Brenner 1909 Education Scholarship, in honor of his grandfather

-Lyman R. Brenner '71 The Lyman Brenner '71 History Scholarship, which is awarded to a rising sophomore majoring in history, with second preference to a social studies major All three of the scholarships are for rising sophomores.
+All three of the scholarships are for rising sophomores.
 They are awarded to middle-income students qualifying for financial need.
 Mr. Brenner is a retired teacher.
-He taught for nearly 20 years at Crownpoint Community School in Crownpoint, New Mexico, on the Navajo Reservation, and at Little Wound High School on the Pine Ridge Reservation in Kyle, South Dakota.
+He taught for nearly 20 years at Crownpoint Community School in Crownpoint, New Mexico, on the Navajo Reservation, and at Little Wound High School on the Pine Ridge

+Hobbs - Wickersham SOCIETY Reservation in Kyle, South Dakota.
 Through the three scholarships, Mr. Brenner helps many students achieve their dream of graduating from Millersville University.
 Mr. Brenner especially enjoys the opportunity to meet the scholarship recipients.
 According to Mr. Brenner, "What impressed me the most was that I was able to meet the students and listen to them talk about their dreams.
 That is the best feel-good thing... and what I did as a schoolteacher.
 I listened to students talk about their dreams."
 Regarding the meaningful impact that Mr. Brenner aspires to make for future students, he says, "I want them to be able to pass on what they learned at Millersville so they can make a positive difference in somebody else's life."

-LEROY T. HOPKINS JR., PH.D.
-'66 As an alumnus and a retired professor from Millersville University, Dr. Leroy T. Hopkins Jr. '66 has been an active member of the Millersville University community for many years.
+As an alumnus and a retired professor from Millersville University, Dr. Leroy T. Hopkins Jr. '66 has been an active member of the Millersville University community for many years.
 From 1979 until his retirement in 2015, Hopkins was a professor of German at Millersville University and a leader of global education programs for University students.
 During his years of teaching at Millersville University, Hopkins was